 All messages generated by the Backup Service are also written to the Database Event Log and marked as Backup Service Messages.
-If no Control GUI is connected, you can review all of the backup errors and warnings by navigating to the Logged Events panel under the Analytics tab in the Control GUI.

 Events in the Logged Events panel may be filtered using the filter check boxes and fields to reduce the number of entries being viewed simultaneously.
 The following figure shows that the screen has been filtered to show only Warnings and Errors because their associated check boxes are selected in the filter area.
 It is readily apparent there are three warning events that have been logged about the Database Backup Manager timing out during an incremental backup attempt.
 If the timeout occurs again, the warning is elevated to an error (after three warnings) and displayed in red (rather than yellow).